nadav152/okMatka/README.md

 # okMatka
-okMatka is an android app to connect between paddle ball players, developed using FireBase.
+okMatka is an android app to connect between paddle ball players, developed using FireBase and Google Maps.

 <p align="center">